 As you create your own remote teaching strategy, we are available to help, both in group webinars and one-on-one.

 - Schedule a one-on-one consultation with an educational technologist

-- Learn about pedagogical and instructional strategies in CEE workshops on remote teaching.
+- Learn about pedagogical and instructional strategies in CEE workshops

 - Hear from students: The Undergraduate Education Student Advisory Board suggests instructors keep these considerations in mind when using Zoom

 Set Student Expectations

 Be explicit about what you expect from students before, during, and after remote class meetings.